 According to a recent report by Savills, Havering and Bexley are the leading London boroughs to live in, should you want your money to go further.
-Around 250,000 of of the country’s million pound homes are in the capital and it sure is no surprise that the smallest of those homes are found toward the centre.
+Around 250,000 of the country’s million-pound homes are in the capital and it sure is no surprise that the smallest of those homes are found toward the centre.

 By crossing the Thames from Kensington & Chelsea, via Hammersmith & Fulham (where £1million stretches to 1,075 square feet) to Wandsworth means this seven-figure investment will stretch to 1,214.
 Move a little further out, to Kingston upon Thames, and you’d get 1,659 square feet.